2007 Russian legislative election: Court challenges to the election results

 On 19 March 2008 the court of town Dolgoprudny, Moscow Oblast started hearings on the falsification of the election results in two districts of town.
-In particular the plaintiffs, representatives of Communist Party of the Russian Federation, Fair Russia and Yabloko parties allege that the results of the United Russia were artificially increased from 54.4% to 82.4%.
-According to the plaintiffs the falsification of similar magnitude were registered throughout all eight districts of Dolgoprudny but on the most of the other districts the observers managed to prevent the counterfeit reports from getting into the final results.
+In particular the plaintiffs, representatives of Communist Party of the Russian Federation, A Just Russia and Yabloko parties allege that the results of the United Russia were artificially increased from 54.4% to 82.4%.
+According to the plaintiffs the falsification of similar magnitude were registered throughout all eight districts of Dolgoprudny but in most of the other districts the observers managed to prevent the counterfeit reports from getting into the final results.
 If the allegation will be found to be true the central electoral commission would have to modify the final national results; it also may be the grounds of starting criminal prosecution against the electoral officials of Dolgoprudny with a possible sentence of up to four years of imprisonment.